For those new to this website:

 - or it is re-used

 - it is painted with industrial Lead-based paint

 - it integrates many Leaded brass components (often in contact with or in close proximity to the food), brass which can also contain Cadmium, Antimony, Arsenic and other toxic metals

 And all this (usually) is pitched/spun by marketing departments and sales teams as something positive, with the related messaging including emotionally-alluring narratives that this legacy (toxic) equipment and workflow is somehow beneficial — contributing to the positive “sustainable” qualities of that particular farm.

 Why do they use Leaded brass in these machines?

-“Self-lubrication” is a well-known quality of brass that makes the machine movements function better and inexpensively maintain working tolerances over time, but inherent in the benefit of using brass in moving components is that this function (the ease with which brass components move in a machine) is also what causes them to wear more quickly than components made of other, harder metals (in fact “sacrificial” is the technical industry term to describe these replaceable brass parts – often used at points of high friction and rapid wear).
+“Self-lubrication” is a well-known quality of brass that makes the machine movements function better and inexpensively maintain working tolerances over time.
+Yet inherent in the benefit of using brass in moving components is how this function (the ease with which brass components move in a machine) is also what causes them to wear more quickly than components made of other, harder metals (in fact “sacrificial” is the technical industry term to describe these replaceable brass parts — often used at points of high friction and rapid wear).

 Why is Leaded brass a problem in machines used for food processing?